Rebilly/api-definitions/openapi/description.md

 # Authentication

-This topic describes the different forms of authentication that are available in the Rebilly API, and how to use them.

 Rebilly offers four forms of authentication: secret key, publishable key, JSON Web Tokens, and public signature key.

 - Secret API key: Use to make requests from the server side.